1. Selection criteria

 - are enrolled in a Master's degree programme at the University of Groningen, for the full length of the Master's Honours Programme.
 For exchange students it is not possible to join the programme, with some exceptions (for example a Erasmus Mundus Joint Master Degree Programme).
 Please contact the faculty coordinator for the possibilities before handing in your application file.

 - you have the potential to complete the Master’s Honours programme within the specified period, i.e. two consecutive semesters.
 This means, if your Master's degree is a one year programme, you will have to start with the Honours programme in the same semester as the start of your Master's degree programme.
 If your Master’s degree programme comprises two or more years, your Honours programme may start in another year as long as you have planned two consecutive semesters with a (nearly) full workload for both Master programmes.

-To apply for a position in the Master’s Honours programme you must walk-through the following steps:
+To apply for the programme you must follow the following steps:

 Your application file must include the following:

 - a brief letter of motivation in English (max.
 500 words) stating why you wish to be admitted, your expectations, interests and ambitions, what you can offer the Master’s Honours programme and what you hope to gain from it;